GrieferAtWork/KOSmk4/kos/src/kernel/core/arch/i386/README.md

 ### Conventions
-- In places where code should compile for both i386 and x86_64, registers should be addressed using `p` instead of the `e` in their names:
+- In places where code should compile for both i386 and x86_64, registers should be addressed using `p` instead of the `e` or `r` in their names:

   ```c
   #include <kos/kernel/cpu-state.h>